jorishey1234/tractrac/README.md

 # User guide Matlab
 1) Installation
 Download and extract the Git repository.
-Make sure you have Matlab version > 2012a with Image Analysis Toolbox installed.
+Make sure you have Matlab version >2014a with Computer Vision Toolbox installed.

 2) In the Matlab folder, run TracTrac Graphical User Interface with
 > tractrac

-# User guide Matlab
+# User guide Python2 and Python3
 1) Installation
 Download and extract the Git repository.
 Make sure you have a working installation of python2.7 or python3.xx.
 Install the extra packages scipy, opencv-python, imutils, h5py, parse via the terminal :
 > pip install scipy opencv-python imutils h5py parse --user